ArcherSys/Manual/GLOSSARY.md

 # Glossary

+## ActivityKernel

+A Cmd Shell CLI wrapped with an External API

 ## ArcherSys OS

 The Name of the Website-based OS this book documents.

-## ActivityKernel
+## KPython

-A Cmd Shell CLI wrapped with an External API
+Thawspace ArcherPython